lippelima5/Docker/evolution/README.md

-# N8N
+# Evolution API

-Template docker compose config
+Docker compose config for model duplicate it

 ## Uso